How to Unglue Wood Joints — Dissolve and Remove Glue Easily

 If you buy something through our posts, we may get a small commission.
 Read more here.

-When refurbishing furniture pieces or repairing a broken workpiece, trying to remove wood glue can be a pickle.
-It can become time-consuming, especially if the dried glue won’t budge from the wood joint.
+When repairing or refurbishing furniture pieces, removing wood glue can be a pickle.
+The process can be time-consuming, especially if the dried glue won’t budge from the wood joint.

-In this post, our resident woodworkers will discuss how to unglue wood pieces without risking the material’s condition.
+To make the process easier, I’m going to discuss how to unglue wood pieces without risking the material’s condition!

 Different Types of Glue to Know